Home of the RAMS

 Students making the choice to walk across Holt Road for any reason must cross at the pedestrian walkway using the traffic light system.
-Please remind your student to use care and caution when crossing, to always cross at the intersection, and to watch approaching traffic.
+Parents: please remind your student to use care and caution when crossing, to always cross at the intersection, and to watch approaching traffic.
 Students crossing the street in the dark early morning hours should take extra caution and wear light colored clothing that can be seen by drivers.

-Please use care when dropping off your student — be patient, drive slowly,
+Please use care when dropping off your student — be patient,

 Whether you're a sophomore just beginning the college search or a senior in the throes of finalizing your application list, you might just find yourself wandering the stalls of a college fair this fall.
 And while these events are a great way to learn about schools, they can occasionally be awkward or nerve-wracking.
 After all, you shouldn't just breeze through, quickly snatch up some pamphlets and then immediately depart.
 To make the most out of the experience you really must stop and chat with the admissions officers and alumni in attendance.

 It might seem intimidating to approach the representatives but you should know they are eager to talk and to answer your questions.
 They want to get students interested in their respective school and they will certainly welcome your inquiries.

 While there are no wrong questions to ask, you should try and avoid very general queries such as "What should I know about your school?" or "Why should I attend this college?"
 It's harder for the reps to give insightful answers when questions are vague.
 And that won't help you out much as you try and narrow down your options.
 Instead, ask more targeted questions that call for the representative to speak to specific topics and examples.